jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 #### Conditional Jumps

 Two forms of conditional jumping are generally used: selection and iteration.
-Selections will do either one thing or the other depending on a __Boolean__ state.
-Iterations will repeat something depending on a __Boolean__ state.
+Selections might do either one thing or the other depending on a __Boolean__ state.
+Iterations might repeat something depending on a __Boolean__ state.

 ##### Selection